abhishekshahane/username/README.md

 <br></br>
 <strong>func.putin(username, website)</strong>, the username and website being changed with the actual username and website.
 This is for adding your username and website to the database.
 <br></br>
 If you want to display a username, run the program.
-Enter your website as promoted, and follow the other instructions.
+Enter your website as prompted, and follow the other instructions.
 <br></br>
 <h2>Enjoy!</h2>